Charles Fey: Personal life

-In San Francisco, Fey met Marie Christine Volkmar (1866–1942), but their courtship was interrupted by illness.
+In San Francisco, Fey met Marie Christine Volkmar, but their courtship was interrupted by illness.
 In the early 1880s, Fey had been diagnosed with tuberculosis; in accordance with scientific knowledge at the time, he moved to a warmer climate (Mexico) for a few years, before returning to San Francisco for a series of creosote treatments, which were successful.
 He married Marie in 1889.
 The couple had three daughters and one son.

-During this time, Fey changed his name from August to Charles, supposedly because he did not like the nickname "Gus."
+During this time, Fey changed his name from August to Charles, supposedly because he did not like the nickname "Gus".

-After settling in San Francisco, he stayed there except for a brief spell in Mexico, to recover from a bout of tuberculosis in a warmer climate.
+After settling in San Francisco, he remained there except for a brief spell in Mexico, to recover from a bout of tuberculosis in a warmer climate.

+Fey died in San Francisco on November 10, 1944, and was buried at Cypress Lawn Memorial Park in Colma.